sigasi/sigasi_insights/blog/emacs/no-vhdl-rename-emacs-vhdl-mode.md

   - Emacs
   - VHDL
 ---
-In my series of [how Sigasi is better than the Emacs VHDL mode](/content/why-emacs-so-great-and-why-we-want-beat-it), this entry deals with code reuse, more specifically with *renaming*.
+In my series of how Sigasi is [index], this entry deals with code reuse, more specifically with **renaming**.

 Code Reuse
 ----------